miniOrange-joomla/Joomla-LDAP-Authentication/README.md

-# Joomla-LDAP-Authentication
+# Joomla LDAP Integration with Active Directory (AD) Plugin
 Joomla User Authentication: Active Directory and LDAP Authentication Extension

-# Joomla LDAP Integration with Active Directory (AD) Plugin

 Simplify authentication on your Joomla site with **miniOrange’s LDAP Integration with Active Directory (AD) Plugin**.
 Perfect for organizations using an LDAP server, this plugin provides secure and seamless authentication, user synchronization, and centralized identity management.